 When you consider all of the desserts in Italy, the variety is astounding.

 Italy’s 20 unique regions feature different climates, histories and customs.
-Food in sun drenched regions like Basilicata and Puglia is different from the cuisine in temperate regions like Emilia-Romagna and the cooler Alpine region of Trentino-Alto Adige.
-And then there are islands like Sardinia and Sicily as well as major cities like Bologna, Rome, Naples and Venice – all with their own dessert specialties.
+Food in sun drenched regions like Basilicata and Puglia is different from the cuisine in temperate regions like Emilia-Romagna and the cooler Alpine region of Trentino.
+And then there are islands like Sardinia and Sicily as well as major Italian food cities like Bologna, Rome, Naples and Venice – all with their own dessert specialties.

-In the past, many traditional Italian desserts were only available in specific regions while others surfaced once a year during festivals and on religious holidays.
+In the past, many traditional Italian desserts were only available in specific regions while certain Italian pastries surfaced once a year during festivals and on religious holidays.
 That has changed.

 If you had hypothetically visited Italy 150 years ago you, you would have been limited to eating a Cannoli in Sicily and a Sfogliatella in Naples.
 Now it’s entirely possible to eat both iconic Italian pastries in cities like Florence and even in America.
 This same concept applies to popular Italian Christmas desserts like Panettone and Torrone, both of which are traditionally eaten in December but can be found, albeit with a bit of effort, throughout the year.